konstellation-io/website/content/en/docs/KRE/installation/eks/index.md

 All the access to KRE services require of a hostname due to the use of Ingress objects and certificates.
 In order to get a deployment and management processes easier we recommend delegating a subdomain `kre` of a domain owned by you to a `Route53` DNS hosted zone, and create a wildcard entry pointing to the Load Balancer of the Ingress Controller.

 ## Get Ingress Controller hostname

-First of all you need to konw the name of the ELB where we have to point our DNS entry.
+First of all you need to konw the name of the ELB where we have to point your DNS entry.
 With the below command you will get name of this Load Balancer.

 ```bash
 kubectl -n kube-system get svc -l app=nginx-ingress,component=controller -o jsonpath="{.items[0].status.loadBalancer.ingress[0].hostname}"